Introduction

 Fifth Anniversary of the Founding of Manchukuo

 The stamps were lithograph printed on un-watermarked "granite" paper in sheets of 70 by the Manchukuo Government Supplies Division, Hsinking.
 Designs by Mr Hirozo Oya.
-Any "specimen" stamps or sheets you may see for this issue are fakes.

 The stamps are 21.5mm x 27.5mm and 27mm x 21.5mm.
 Perf 12½.